 Example 3.5: Inspect a star

-Then invoke its halo to move, resize and rotate to observe how its location attribute is updated:
+to explore with the inspector.
+Then invoke its halo to move, resize, and rotate to observe how its location attribute is updated:

-Figure 3.7: location update according to scale, position and rotation
+Figure 3.6: location update according to scale, position and rotation

-Figure 3.8: Pixel detection illustrated
+Figure 3.7: Pixel detection illustrated

 PlacedMorph subclass: #BoxMorph instanceVariableNames: 'extent' classVariableNames: '' poolDictionaries: '' category: 'Morphic-Kernel'

-There are companion methods to play with
+There are companion methods to play with:

 BoxMorph new :: openInWorld; morphWidth: 1000; morphHeight: 10